pascalr/admin/docs/grant_application.md

 Un robot garde-manger: Un robot culinaire qui ajoute lui-même les ingrédients.

+Open cooking

+## Vidéo:

+The food industry is one of the biggest negative impact on the environment.
+There is over-packaging............
+Waste of food...............

+_Voir over-packaging.
+Voir waste of food._

+We want to make it easier to eat earth-friendly.

+This is why we invented the pantry robot.
+It lives in a cupboard which can store up to 90 kg of food.

+The food is stored in glass containers which can be filled in bulk without packaging.

+_On voit une main en train de remplir un contenant de vitre_

+The robot handles all the inventory automatically.
+It stores the containers after the grocery or every time you use something.
+At the same it weighs each item to keep an inventory up to date.

+_On voit le robot en train de ranger un pot_

+It keeps an eye out for low items and generates a grocery list_

+_On voit le UI avec une liste d'épicerie générée automatiquement_

+The advantage of having a robotic arm is that is has a lot of potential to help you with cooking.
+It can fetch and measure all the ingredients you need for a recipe so you can cook like a pro chef.

+_On voit les pots avec tous les ingrédients et toi qui ne reste plus qu'à verser les ingrédients dans le bol de cuisson_

+**EST-CE QUE C'EST PRATIQUE DE VERSER DE LA FARINE DANS UN BOL???**

+There is too many packaging in the food industry.
+We want to make it easier to cook something

+_On voit du suremballage_
+_On voit du fast-food_ (parce qu'on a pas le temps)

+Enters Heda, which helps you with your inventory and with cooking.

+_On voit l'armoire fermée et les portes de l'armoire ouvrent à l'aide de fils de nylon invisible._

+_On voit Heda en train de ranger l'épicerie_

+You can access a range of recipes from our website or through our application.

+_On voit le site internet, la sélection d'une recette, puis la sélection de sortir les ingrédients_

+_On voit tous les ingrédients sortis et moi qui cuisine comme un chef cuisinier avec tout de déjà prêt_

+_On voit Heda en train de sortir tous les ingrédients d'une recette_

+_On voit un bon pain qui sort du four_
+_On voit des bons muffins qui sort du four_

 ## 1) Tell us about the world as you see it.
 (A description of the status quo and context in which you will be working)